UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 ### Backup and Restore

-The best way to move from PG2 to PG3 is to backup on PG2 and restore on PG3, but the only option is to do all your nodeservers at once.
+The best way to move from PG2 to PG3 is to backup on PG2 and restore on PG3, but the only option is to do all your node servers at once.
 I don't have much information on this method, if you have questions please ask on the PG3 forum.

 ### Delete and add